Incline Walking on the Treadmill

-Zone 2 training is doing some form of training while keeping your heart rate between 60%-70% of your maximal heart rate.
-You’ll to do this for at least 30 minutes at a time.
-This will feel painfully slow for most people and people will often feel like it’s too easy, but there are many benefits to training in this zone.
+Zone 2 training is training while keeping your heart rate between 60%-70% of your maximal heart rate.
+You’ll do this for at least 30 minutes at a time.
+This will feel painfully slow for most people, and people will often feel like it’s too easy, but there are many benefits to training in this zone.

 What are the benefits of LISS and training in Zone 2?

-Zone 2 training is doing some form of training while keeping your heart rate between 60%-70% of your maximal heart rate.
-You’ll to do this for at least 30 minutes at a time.
-This will feel painfully slow for most people and people will often feel like it’s too easy, but there are many benefits to training in this zone.
+Zone 2 training is training while keeping your heart rate between 60%-70% of your maximal heart rate.
+You’ll do this for at least 30 minutes at a time.
+This will feel painfully slow for most people, and people will often feel like it’s too easy, but there are many benefits to training in this zone.

 - Zone 1: Very Light - 50-60% HR max